Published: February 20, 2021 | Last Updated: November 7, 2025

 According to the WGA, residuals for network TV shows (ABC, CBS, NBC, and FBC) are to be paid to the writer within 30 days, while other run-based residuals for basic cable are payable within four months after the run.

-Like minimum payments, the residuals for network TV are a lot higher, and higher if it’s a high budget show versus a low budget show.
+Like minimum payments, the residuals for network TV are much higher, and higher if it’s a high-budget show than a low-budget show.

 What about for reruns of shows on Netflix and other streamers?

-The WGA has this covered under their SVOD section of the Schedule of Minimums, so check it out there.
+The WGA covers this under their SVOD section of the Schedule of Minimums, so check it out there.
 We may write an article specifically on the subject in the future, but it’s fairly complicated (and new to understand) so we won’t get into it for this article’s sake.

 How much more can a screenwriter make writing for TV?